LunaUrsa/daedalus/README.md

 Check out - [Chrome Extension Boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite) for full details.

 ## Want to help?
+1. Clone the repo
+2. (Recommended) Open the project in a devcontainer, wait for the install to finish
+3. (Recommended) Open up the project workspace in vscode
-Run `pnpm dev` (it's run parallel with pnpm dev-server automatically)
+4. Run `pnpm dev` (it's run parallel with pnpm dev-server automatically)
-- When you run with Windows, you should run as administrator.
-(Issue#456)

-Then follow the above install instructions